coalton-lang/coalton/benchmarking/README.md

 ## Running individual benchmarks

-Individual benchmarks can be run with `#'run-benchmark`, as long as the benchmark is defined.
+Individual benchmarks can be run with `#'run-benchmark`, as long as the benchmark is defined in the current package.

 `#'run-benchmark` returns a `BenchmarkResults` object.